Back to: LINQ Tutorial For Beginners and Professionals

-If we need to select the distinct records from a data source (No Duplicate Records) then we need to use Set Operations.
+- If we need to select distinct records from a data source (No Duplicate Records) then we need to use Set Operators.

-Suppose we have different data sources with similar structure and if we want to combine all the data sources into a single data source then we need to use Set Operations.
+- Suppose we have different data sources with similar structures and if we want to combine all the data sources into a single data source then we need to use Set Operations.

 LINQ Set Operation Methods in C#: